 During the past five years government and NGOs with GFATM and UN and bilateral donor support have intensified efforts to provide HIV interventions to most at-risk populations, namely female and male sex workers and injecting drug users, and men who have sex with men and notable reductions have been observed amongst IDUs and sex workers.
-However, despite these efforts, by the end of 2008 only a small number of sex workers (280 and MSM (142) had been identified and it was not possible to conduct a behavioural survey amongst MSM.
-Larger numbers of injecting drug users (863) had been reached.
-As there are no national population size estimates for each of these groups in Montenegro4, it is not known what percentage of the total population at risk had been reached.
+As there are no national population size estimates for each of these groups in Montenegro, it is not known what percentage of the total population at risk had been reached.